corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization-enum-evolution.md

 Enumeration constants can be added with the `@CordaSerializationTransformEnumDefaults` meta annotation that wraps a list of `CordaSerializationTransformEnumDefault` annotations.
-For each constant added an annotation must be included that signifies, on deserialization, which constant value should be used in place of the serialised property if that value doesn’t exist on the version of the class as it exists on the deserializing node.
+For each constant added an annotation must be included that signifies, on deserialization, which constant value should be used in place of the serialized property if that value doesn’t exist on the version of the class as it exists on the deserializing node.

 ```kotlin